ryukau/VSTPlugins/docs/manual/EnvelopedSine/EnvelopedSine_en.md

 macOS build isn't tested because I don't have Mac.
 If you found a bug, please file a issue to [GitHub repository](https://github.com/ryukau/VSTPlugins) or send email to `ryukau@gmail.com`.

-Linux build is built on Ubuntu 18.0.4 and tested on Bitwig and Reaper.
-If you are using distribution other than Ubuntu 18.04, plugin will not likely run.
+Linux build is built on Ubuntu 20.04.
+If you are using distribution other than Ubuntu 20.04, plugin will not likely run.
 In this case, please take a look at [build instruction](https://github.com/ryukau/VSTPlugins/blob/master/build_instruction.md).

 ## Installation
 ### Plugin